Airlines That Give You Free Hotels on Long Layovers

 Qatar Airways: The Industry Standard

-Qatar Airways (QR) has the most generous and best-publicised free stopover programme in the aviation industry.
+Qatar Airways (QR) has the most generous and best-publicised free how stopovers save money programme in the aviation industry.
 Passengers with a layover of 8β24 hours at Hamad International Airport (DOH) can apply for a complimentary hotel stay through the "Qatar Airways Transit Hotel" programme.
 Eligibility: the layover must fall within the qualifying window, you need to be in economy or business class on QR-operated (not codeshare) segments, and the request must be made at least 24 hours before travel.

 The hotels offered are not budget properties β the Oryx Airport Hotel inside the terminal and several city hotels (including the Marriott Marquis City Center) appear in the programme.
 Business class passengers typically receive the better downtown options; economy passengers are more likely to get the in-terminal or near-airport hotels.